oraclekid12/rulebook2024/content.md

 the like.*

 A bleed can be made with an action card or through the basic bleed action.

+> By default, all vampires have a **bleed of 1**.\
-During a bleed action, an action modifier card cannot be played to increase the bleed if the bleed amount is already being increased by another action modifier card (unless any of them does not count against that limit).
+> During a bleed action, an action modifier card or other effects can increase the bleed (**+ x bleed**).\
+> Only one action modifier card can be played to increase the bleed.
 This rule is reminded on those cards by the "(limited)" card text.

 - **Who can bleed:** Any ready minion.
 A minion cannot perform more than one bleed action each turn, even if they unlock.